-Key concepts include: failure of the high-stakes testing theory to improve low-achieving schools, a time-tested alternative improvement plan, and how that plan can be put into education reform policy that drives responsible practices – policy that works for and with the people, not against them.
+Other key concepts in the book: failure of the high-stakes testing theory to improve low-achieving schools, a time-tested alternative improvement plan, and how that plan can be put into education reform policy that drives responsible practices – policy that works for and with the people, not against them.

 Parents, teachers, policymakers, professors, school administration, and concerned citizens, the solutions include all of you!
 To be successful and sustainable, any plan to improve education must include all “stakeholders.”
-Certainly we have all heard that before.
+Certainly we have heard that before.
 It’s true and it requires that we begin with a common understanding.
-Please review and share this flyer.
-Bringing people together to have real conversations about the array of topics covered is a necessary first step.
-Our children need us to do this; stop fighting and begin a real reform process that is guided by the crucial voice of the local people.
+Please review and share this flyer and the links provided here…

 “Young’s analysis of educational policies and reform practices proved to be informative and useful while studying the effects of school reform on teachers….
 We are all responsible for the education of our children, and The Crucial Voice of the People, Past and Present provides common sense answers to the problems in our educational system.”
 Joshua Bryan, Ed.D., Rural Science Teachers: Experiences and Perceptions of Educational Reforms, Academic Coach, Elementary School